openvswitch/ovs/Documentation/topics/userspace-tso.rst

 ~~~~~~~~~~~

 The current OvS userspace `TSO` implementation supports flat, VLAN networks,
 and some tunneled connections.
-Currently only VxLAN and Geneve tunnels are
+Currently only VxLAN, Geneve and GRE tunnels
-supported.
+are supported.

 The NIC driver must support and advertise checksum offload for TCP and UDP.
 However, SCTP is not mandatory because very few drivers advertised support